xenserver/pull-request-manager/README.markdown

 The following steps are required to run the program:

-* make sure the dependencies are satisfied; and,
+* make sure the dependencies are satisfied;

-* create `password.py`, and within define `bot_api_token` variable with an appropriate value.
+* create `password.py`, and within define `bot_api_token` variable with an appropriate value; and,

+* create a `github-xen-git` target in your `.ssh/config` file, which points to the bot's private key:

+          Host github-xen-git
+            HostName github.com
+            User git
+            IdentityFile /home/roks/.ssh/id_rsa_xen_git

 ## Running